Kotak e-Term Plan

 Ref.
 No. KLI/22-23/E-BB/492

-When planning your finances, insurance and protection plans prove to be highly beneficial means to accomplish your goals.
-However, it is no secret that most applicants and policy buyers find it challenging to comprehend the different terminologies and technical jargon that are generally used interchangeably with the word insurance.
+When planning your finances, insurance, and other protection plans prove to be highly beneficial means to accomplish your goals.
+However, it is no secret that most applicants and policy buyers find it challenging to understand the different terminologies and technical jargon that are generally used interchangeably with the word insurance.
 One such word that is used synonymously with insurance is assurance.

 In essence, insurance plans cover any loss or damage that an uncertain event may cause, for example, a natural calamity, an accident, fire, theft, etc. So, they work on the ‘if’ and indemnity principle and provide you with the cover after an event happens.
 However, in an assurance plan, the cover is given to you for an event that is certain to happen.
 So, it works on that ‘when’ principle or the principle of certainty.